2,458 texts in Legends of the Jews (Ginzberg)

 It wasn't exactly a straight and narrow path, at least according to some fascinating stories tucked away in Jewish tradition.
 Let's go way back.
 Young Abraham is living with his fa...

-So, picture this: Abraham saddles up his mule, ready to head to the local inn.
-This wasn't just any inn, mind you.
-It was the place where merchants from Fandana in Syria stayed whe...
+Abraham saddles up his mule, ready to head to the local inn.
+This wasn't just any inn,.
+It was the place where merchants from Fandana in Syria stayed when traveling to Egypt.
+Abrah...

 Abraham certainly did.
 And it all started with idols.
-Imagine being a young man, tasked with selling your father's wares.
-Not just any wares, mind you, but idols.
-Carved, painted, ...
+Being a young man, tasked with selling your father's wares.
+Not just any wares, but idols.
+Carved, painted, and peddled as god...

 It wasn't exactly a smooth transition. to a story from Legends of the Jews by Louis Ginzberg, a collection that pieces together fascinating narratives from the Talmud, Midrash, and...